 Disclaimer: Patient details have been anonymised to protect patient privacy

-Meet Sean.
+Meet Matthew.

-Sean wasn’t sick.
+Matthew wasn’t sick.
 He was living a healthy, active life - exercising regularly, attending routine check-ups, and feeling well.

 Preventative testing gave him clarity - before a health event ever occurred.